Nandakumar-Kadavannoore/Hotel-Management-Sample/README.md

 # Simple NOSQL database using file.

 A simple NOSQL database using file using java.
-Simple project to demonstrate the storing of input data in form of JSON in an file.
+Simple project to demonstrate the storing of input data in form of JSON in a file.

 ## Technologies used
 ```sh